KafuiAdaku/FeedbackForm/README.md

 * You have installed `Docker` and `Docker Compose`.
 * You have a suitable text editor to edit .env and other files.

+## Setting Up Feedback Form

+To install Feedback Form, follow these steps:

+1. Clone the repository.
+2. Set up your environment variables in the .env file:

 ### Environment Configuration

 Create a `.env` file in the project root and set the following values: